Anxiety and Panic Counseling

 Often times the anxiety we develop was triggered by an experience or experiences we have had.
 Maybe you were bullied and became socially anxious, maybe you did poorly in school when you were younger, and now experience significant performance or test anxiety, or perhaps since loosing a loved one you have not been able to shake the feeling that something awful is coming.
 When this is the case, EMDR therapy helps your brain to process these traumatic experiences.
 In a way its like your brain is a broken record.
 Its stuck and replaying parts of your past experiences.
 EMDR helps your brain get unstuck, and play the record through.

-If you’re ready to begin taking back control from your anxiety, connect with me today and we will start the journey together.
+If you’re ready to begin taking back control from your anxiety, connect with me today and take the first step towards creating more confidence and calm.